-Mehmet Gurses (PhD in Political Science, University of North Texas, 2007) is an associate professor of Political Science at Florida Atlantic University.
+Mehmet Gurses (PhD in Political Science, University of North Texas, 2007) is a professor of Political Science at Florida Atlantic University.
 His research interests include ethnic and religious conflict, post-civil war peace building, post-civil war democratization, Kurdish politics, and the emergence and evolution of the Islamist parties in the Middle East.

 He is the author of Anatomy of a Civil War: Sociopolitical Impacts of the Kurdish Conflict in Turkey (University of Michigan Press, 2018) and co-editor of Conflict, Democratization and the Kurds in the Middle East: Turkey, Iran, Iraq, and Syria (Palgrave Macmillan, 2014).
 He has published extensively in journals including, International Interactions, Social Science Quarterly, Defense and Peace Economics, International Studies Perspectives, Party Politics, Conflict Management and Peace Science, Political Research Quarterly, and Comparative Politics.
 His work on transnational ethnic kin and civil war outcomes was awarded Honorable Mention for Best Article in 2015 by the Political Research Quarterly.
 He is comparative politics and international relations editor of the journal, Politics and Religion.